garland3/my_coding_setups/ml.md

 * Fine tunning YoLo7. this is a good start. https://learnopencv.com/fine-tuning-yolov7-on-custom-dataset/

 ## labeling tools.
+* this list of tools is helpful https://github.com/heartexlabs/awesome-data-labeling
-* this is helpful. a little web app. https://github.com/heartexlabs/labelImg
+* I've used this one (which is ont the list) https://github.com/heartexlabs/labelImg
 *